akando42/next-map/public/content/posts/07-13/index.md

 ![ANTONOV Broken Plane](content/posts/07-13/ANTONOV_Broken_plane.png)

+Is the Soviet Union secret Endgame is to move majority of Russian abroad to Western Europe and Central Asia and then use all of their nukes on North America?

 #### Nuclear Proliferation and Nash Equilibrium In An 9 or More Players Game
 ![Nuclear Warheads by Countries](content/posts/07-13/israel_vs_major_cities.png)